Search ImagingPixel for Images by Camera or Lens

 Where the body shape and design are almost identical, when compared to the MV and MV1, the MG is fitted with a slightly different light meter and viewfinder, fitted with a shutter-speed display, and lighted diodes for the selected options.

-The MV is not fitted with a self-timer, the MV1, and MG hhaveone, a self-activated mechanical contraption.
+The MV is not fitted with a self-timer, the MV1, while the MG has one, a self-activated mechanical contraption.

 In Use